candied pumpkin

 • Take the dish with the pumpkin out of the fridge.
 You’ll see that the sugar has dissolved into a syrup-y juice.

-• Bake for about an hour to 1 hour, fifteen minutes in total.
-While it’s baking, every 20 minutes spoon the juices that have accumulated in the bottom of the dish back over the pumpkin.
+• Bake for about an hour to 1 hour and possibly as long as 2 hours.
+While it’s baking, carefully uncover it every 20 minutes to check for doneness and to spoon the juices that have accumulated in the bottom of the dish back over the pumpkin, then re-cover the dish and return it to the oven.

-• Continue baking until all the syrup has been absorbed and the pumpkin pieces are candied and glistening.
+• Continue baking until enough of the syrup has been absorbed to leave the pumpkin pieces candied and glistening, while still having syrup around them.

 • In a skillet, melt the butter and add the chopped walnuts.
 Cook for a minute or two over medium heat to toast the nuts, then remove them from the pan and set them aside.